volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

   // One of the arguments from this list "disable_gpu enable_gpu" must be set disable_gpu = true

-  // One of the arguments from this list "k8s_cluster no_k8s_cluster" must be set no_k8s_cluster = true
+  // One of the arguments from this list "no_k8s_cluster k8s_cluster" must be set no_k8s_cluster = true

-  // One of the arguments from this list "log_receiver logs_streaming_disabled" must be set logs_streaming_disabled = true
+  // One of the arguments from this list "logs_streaming_disabled log_receiver" must be set

+  log_receiver {
+    name      = "test1"
+    namespace = "staging"
+    tenant    = "acmecorp"
+  }
   master_nodes = ["master-0"]

-  // One of the arguments from this list "custom_network_config default_network_config" must be set default_network_config = true
+  // One of the arguments from this list "default_network_config custom_network_config" must be set default_network_config = true
   // One of the arguments from this list "default_storage_config custom_storage_config" must be set default_storage_config = true

-  // One of the arguments from this list "deny_all_usb allow_all_usb usb_policy" must be set deny_all_usb          = true
+  // One of the arguments from this list "deny_all_usb allow_all_usb usb_policy" must be set allow_all_usb         = true
   volterra_certified_hw = ["isv-8000-series-voltstack-combo"]
 }